-Rosanne Wood was elected to the Leon County School Board, District 2 on August 30, 2016 with 75% of the vote.
-She was selected as the chair for 2018-19.
+Rosanne Wood was elected to the Leon County School Board, District 2 on August 30, 2016 with 75% of the vote and served as chair for 2018-19.
 She was unopposed for her 2020 re-election so will serve children and families until at least 2024.

-She grew up in Belle Glade, Florida, moved to Tallahassee to go to FSU in 1970 and never left.
-Rosanne has been married for 30 years and has one 28-year-old daughter, two step-sons and have 5 grandchildren.
+Rosanne grew up in Belle Glade Florida.
+She moved to Tallahassee to go to FSU in 1970 and has never left.
+She has been married to Pete Kreis for 30 years.
+Rosanne has one daughter (29), two step-sons and is grandmother of their five children.

 Rosanne has been recognized as one of Florida’s pioneer educational innovators.
 After graduating from FSU with a Master’s Degree in Social Studies Education, she served as a founding teacher and three years later at the age of 27, she became the principal of SAIL (School for Arts and Innovative Learning) High School in Tallahassee, Florida (Note: Youngest principal in the state @age 27 and longest serving at the same school-32 years as principal)

 Under her leadership, SAIL received national and state recognition for groundbreaking work with students whose interests and talents were not met in traditional public schools.
-The College Board recognized SAIL as one of 6 best schools in the nation for “Innovation in the Arts.”
+In 2010, the College Board recognized SAIL as one of 6 best schools in the nation for “Innovation in the Arts”.

 Other Honors Include:

 - Panelist on 2020 Tallahassee Race Relations Summit Session: EDUCATION – Race, Status, and Education Reform: Issues of Excellence & Equality.

 - Serves as School Board Legislative delegate for the Florida School Boards Association, 2019-21.